-Case of missing teen renews focus on race and policing in U.K.
+Case of missing Black teen renews focus on race and policing in U.K.

-“I told a police officer that my son was missing, please help me find him, and she said, ‘If you can’t find your son, how do you expect police officers to find your son for you?’” she told Sky News.
+“I told a police officer that my son was missing, please help me find him, and she said, ‘If you can’t find your son, how do you expect police officers to find your son for you?’ ” she told Sky News.

-The Black 19-year-old had been taking extra precautions due to the risks of coronavirus compounded by his sickle cell disease.
-He left the family’s West London home on March 22, saying he was going to visit a friend.
+The 19-year-old had been taking extra precautions due to the risks of the coronavirus compounded by his sickle cell disease.
+He left the family’s West London home March 22, saying he was going to visit a friend.

 When his mother, a nurse, returned from a night shift, she said, her son’s bedroom was empty.
 He had left without his coat, wallet or medication.